 Those who wish to extensively live the city will be able to get the most out of the Spoleto Card.

 The Spoleto Card allows to:

 - visit all sites in the city

-- participate in thematic guided tours reserved to Card owners
+- participate in thematic guided tours reserved to Card holders

 - make use of public transport within the old town

 For further info, please refer to the page dedicated to the Spoleto Card

 Spoleto’s museum network offers a comprehensive overlook on the historical-cultural local heritage.
 The works on display in the various spaces give the visitor a total view of the chronological phases related to the millenary history of the city of Spoleto and to learn about the events that contributed to the emergence of an extraordinary cultural unity in the area.
 The city’s ancient origins are testified to by the numberless archaeological finds, some of which very recent, displayed at the State Archaeological Museum, that features a very beautiful section dedicated to the Roman period.

 Another precious evidence of the Roman period is the Roman House, a valuable Patrician dwelling dating to the Ist century, possibly owned by Emperor Vespasiano’s mother; now it is a museum that displays its very beautiful mosaic floors that adorn all spaces brought back to light.